Expected information gain estimation via density approximations: Sample allocation and dimension reduction: EIG estimation using transportation of measure

 \subsection{Convergence analysis and optimal sample allocation}

 Given that the transport maps are estimated using $N$ training samples (see~\eqref{opt_prob2}), and the empirical average is computed using $M$ evaluation samples (see~\eqref{eig1},~\eqref{eig2},~\eqref{eig3},~\eqref{eig4}), we aim to investigate the optimal sample allocation between the number of training samples $N$ and the number of evaluation samples $M$, given a total of $L = N+M$ samples, with the objective of minimizing the MSE of the EIG estimator.
-Here, we use $\widehat{\mathrm{EIG}}_{M,N}$ to indicate that the EIG estimator is obtained using $N$ training samples and $M$ evaluation samples.
+Here, we use $\widehat{\mathrm{EIG}}_{M,N}$ to indicate that the EIG estimator is obtained using $N$ training samples and $M$ evaluation samples, which are assumed to be independent.
 For an EIG estimator $\widehat{\mathrm{EIG}}_{M,N}$, the bias is defined as

 where the expectation is taken over all the non-deterministic terms: the random map obtained through $N$ training samples and Monte Carlo sum calculated using $M$ evaluation samples.
 We denote the variance of the EIG estimator by